Vietnam quarantines rural community of 10,000 because of coronavirus

-A woman wearing a protective mask walks in a village in Vinh Phuc province, Vietnam, February 12, 2020.
+FILE PHOTO: A woman wearing a protective mask walks in a village in Vinh Phuc province, Vietnam, February 12, 2020.
 REUTERS/Kham

 By Phuong Nguyen